embench/embench-iot/doc/README.md

 - `cpu_mhz`: The clock rate of the target in MHz.
 Default value 1.
 - `warmup_heat`: How many times the benchmark code should be run to warm up the caches.
 Default value 1.
+- `timeout`: The maximum time (in seconds) allowed for the compiler or the linker to run for each invocation.
+Default value 5.

 Any other variables are silently ignored.
 There is no need to set an unused parameter, and any configuration file may be empty or missing if no flags need